 Can’t get to Europe anytime soon?
 While that may be a bummer, there are actually plenty of places in the US that look like Europe!
-That’s why we created a list of the most European cities in America!
+That’s why we created a list of the most European cities in the United States of America!
 No passports required.

 From sleepy alpine villages to bustling and vibrant cities, these are the most European cities in the US.